 Nonspendable - consists of amounts that cannot be spent because they are either (1) not in spendable form, or (2) legally or contractually required to be maintained intact.
-The Council did not report any nonspendable balance as of December 31, 2018.
+The Council did not report any nonspendable balance as of December 31, 2019.

-12. Fund Balance - Continued
+12. Fund Balance - (Continued)

 Restricted - consists of amounts with constraints placed on the use either by (1) external groups such as creditors, grantors, or contributors, or (2) law through constitutional provisions or enabling legislation.
-The Council did not report any restricted fund balance as of December 31, 2018.
+The Council reported restricted fund balance for recycling as of December 31, 2019.

 Committed - consists of amounts that can only be used for specific purposes pursuant to constraints imposed by a resolution enacted by the Council's governing board.
 Once committed, a resolution by the Board is required to lift the commitment.
-The Council did not report committed fund balance as of December 31, 2018.
+The Council reported committed fund balance for capital expenditures as of December 31, 2019.

 Assigned - consists of amounts that are constrained by the Council's intent to be used for specific purposes.
 The Council and Executive Director have authorization to assign fund balance.
-The Council did not report assigned fund balance as of December 31, 2018.
+The Council did not report assigned fund balance as of December 31, 2019.